MobileTeleSystems/data-rentgen/README.rst

 Limitations
 -----------

-* For now, only Apache Spark, Apache Airflow, Apache Flink and DBT are supported as lineage event sources.
-  OpenLineage also supports Hive, Trino and other lineage sources.
+* OpenLineage have integrations with Trino, Debezium and some other lineage sources.
 DataRentgen support may be added later.
 * Unlike Marquez, DataRentgen parses only limited set of facets send by OpenLineage, and doesn't store custom facets.
 This can be changed in future.

 .. documentation